j23414/mango-user-guide/int,_double,_float,_string.md

 d=3.3/4.4;
 ```

-**Warning:** Values must have at least one number to the left of the decimal place.
+During assignment, values must have at least one number to the left of the decimal place.

 ```
 /* does not work */